rachel-brain/rachel-brain-portfolio/README.md

 Open the (index.html) page in your prefered browser to see the finished webpage which is responsive so can be viewed on a number of different screen sizes.

 ## Usage
-Click on the images to be directed to examples of my work.
+Click on the images to be directed to examples of my deployed work & on the github links to be transferred to my repositories.

 ## Projects featured
 ### Title: Arty Pants group project